premgane/agolo-slackbot/README.md

 ### Non-Heroku environment

 Manually create a file called `slack-secrets.js`.
 It contains secret tokens that should not be `git push`ed.
+It has been added to the project's `.gitignore` to prevent accidental `git push`es.

 Here is what that file should look like:

 ```javascript
 module.exports = {